twhy/cosmology-updates/README.md

 1. Refactor the asset-list example in cca with Interchain UI https://github.com/cosmology-tech/projects-issues/issues/408
    * Lacking components, features, and docs are blocking this work
    * Meet with Phat and Marshall with blocking items
-   * [Solution] Phat make an `asset-list-app` that replace all chakra-ui with interchain-ui in `asset-list` example so that I can use this as an refenence to update the rest examples.
+   * [Solution] Phat make an `asset-list-app` that replace all chakra-ui with interchain-ui in `asset-list` example so that I can use it as an refenence to update the rest examples.

 ## 2023-08-14 ~ 2023-08-18 Week 15
 1. Refactor the asset-list example in cca with Interchain UI https://github.com/cosmology-tech/projects-issues/issues/408